Guidelines for research paper

 Prof. Chip Gagnon

 1. Choose a topic.
 The topic can be anything related to the themes of the course, and can be general or specific.
 The best topics link things you are interested in to the theme of the course.
 I’d encourage you to come in and talk to me about what you’re thinking of doing.
+Because this is a seminar in comparative and international studies, if you choose a topic related to the US it must be comparative, bringing in at least one other non-US case.

 2. Narrow down the topic to something do-able in a research paper.
 Once you’ve chosen a topic, frame it in terms of a question.
 The best questions are ones that do not have an obvious answer, that are a kind of puzzle.
 The research paper will be an answer to that question.
 Setting up a puzzle also helps you to focus your paper.